Performance & Practice

 Welcome to the Acting and Directing programs at the University of Montana!
 Here students can pursue an undergraduate or graduate degree in various areas of Theatre.
-Our curriculum includes classes in Directing, Voice for the Stage, Physical Performance, Theatre History, Performance Theory, Drama Education, Playwriting, and all levels and traditions of Acting, including Shakespeare, acting for the camera, and contemporary approaches.
-We also offer many special topics courses designed to suit the needs of our current students.
+Our curriculum includes classes in Directing, Voice for the Stage, Physical Performance, Musical Theatre, Theatre History, Performance Theory, Drama Education, and all levels and traditions of Acting, including Shakespeare, devised theatre, and contemporary approaches.
+We also offer many special-topics courses designed to suit the needs of our current students.
 Check out our degree offerings under Degrees and Academics at the tab on the left to find out more about our programs.

 With an average student to teacher ratio of 10-1, our small classes, faculty expertise and commitment, and individualized attention help make us the premier Theatre School in the Pacific Northwest.
-Alumni from our program have gone onto perform and direct on and off Broadway, in films, television and radio, at prestigious regional theatres, and internationally.
+Alumni from our program have gone onto perform and direct on- and off-Broadway, in films, television and radio, at prestigious regional theatres, and internationally.
 Our graduates have gone into careers in other areas as well including business, law, medicine, education, engineering, and environmental and political science.
-From working on main-stage theatre productions to being involved with filmmaking projects, to writing and directing short plays for the University Player’s festivals, our students participate in numerous activities each semester.
+From working on mainstage theatre productions to being involved with filmmaking projects, to writing and directing short plays for student-produced festivals, our students participate in numerous activities each semester.

-The School of Theatre & Dance produces five mainstage plays each year as part of the School's mainstage season that includes one or two dance concerts and Montana Rep's national touring production.
+The School of Theatre & Dance mounts multiple productions each year as part of the School's mainstage season that includes two dance concerts.
 From the contemporary to the classical, from original works to award-winning musicals, our productions offer the very best in the Rocky Mountain region.
 Auditions for these productions are almost always open to anyone, with preference given to students whenever possible.
 BFA and MFA actors are required to play a number of roles as part of their studies.

 From time to time, faculty, grad students, and guest directors work with actors on projects open to the public in a less-structured format than a mainstage-season show.